awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 ### Debugging FORGET_FAILED job status problems

-If your job finishes with a status of FORGET_FAILED it indicates that one the solution was unable to perform the Forget phase.
-To debug the issue, check the event data of the **ForgetPhaseFailed**` event to find out more information about what error caused the issue.
+If your job finishes with a status of FORGET_FAILED it indicates that the solution was unable to run the Forget phase successfully.
+To debug the issue, check the event data of the **ForgetPhaseFailed** event to find out more information about the error which caused the failure.

 **Important:** This status does **not** indicate that there was an issue updating specific objects, but rather that the Forget phase as a whole was